 "The health plan and the clinic share risk for the care of these patients," says Patricia Zinkus, RN, CCM, director of case management.
 "We focused on the rising medical costs and the increase in the aging population."

 Participants in the program might have multiple chronic conditions, including depression and other issues that put them at risk for complications and hospitalizations.
 Many of the members who are in the program have difficulty getting to their primary care physician regularly or have sought care in the emergency department when acute symptoms have occurred.

-The health plan used a predictive modeling program to identify Medicare Advantage members at highest risk for healthcare utilization or hospital admissions.
-The target of the program is 150 members.
-Susan Legacy, RN, senior manager, case management says "It vacillates as some members transition into hospice or other programs.
-We try to keep it close to 150.
+The health plan used a predictive modeling program to identify Medicare Advantage members at highest risk for health care utilization or hospital admissions.
+The target of the program is 150 members, Susan Legacy, RN, senior manager, case management says.
+"It vacillates as some members transition into hospice or other programs.
+We try to keep it close to 150," Legacy says.
 "We used a predictive modeling tool after initially utilizing claims data.
 Because of the lag between the time the members use the services and the time we receive the claim, we missed opportunities to make a difference."

 The clinical staff of the Home Run Program reviewed the files of members identified by predictive modeling and referrals from various providers to determine if there were any common denominators that interventions could address.
 They determined that most of the people identified had experienced a significant functional decline as the result of a fall or an illness.
 Some had a limited ability to participate in activities of daily living and were not able to get out of the house and socialize at their previous level of function, Legacy says.

 The health plan has a contract with a local visiting nurse agency that supplies the nurse practitioners who make the home visits, Zinkus says.
 "This program does not take the place of the patient's primary care physician," she says.
 "The health plan, the nurse practitioner, and the geriatrician at the clinic all work in collaboration with the primary care physician."